blaisedufrain1/bash-profile/readme.md

 # This is a shared set of functions.
 To use these functions:

 ##  Clone the repository anywhere you would like.
 ##  Add the following to you .bashrc or .bash_profile (Make sure to include the public folder only) before any alias or function declarations that you have.

 ```
+export pagelyPath="~/path/to/pagely"
+export projectPath="Users/name/path/projects/"
 BASH_DIR="/full/path/to/this-repo/public"

 for f in $(ls  $BASH_DIR);